 The Hebrides includes some 550 islands and covers a sea area of over 40,000 km².
 An area of outstanding natural beauty, it has diverse land and seascapes and abundant wildlife.
-Due to complex tidal streams, varied topography and the warm waters of the Gulf Stream, Hebridean waters are the most productive coastal area in the UK and contain a rich diversity of marine life.
-Nearly a third of the world’s species of whales, dolphins and porpoises (cetaceans) have been reported in these waters making the Hebrides one of the most important habitats for cetaceans in Europe.
+Due to complex tidal streams, varied topography and the warm waters of the Gulf Stream, Hebridean waters are some of the most productive coastal areas in the UK and contain a rich diversity of marine life.
+Nearly a third of the world’s species of whales, dolphins and porpoises (cetaceans) have been reported in these waters, making the Hebrides one of the most important habitats for cetaceans in Europe.

 HWDT is dedicated to enhancing knowledge and understanding of Scotland’s whales, dolphins and porpoises and the Hebridean marine environment through education, research and working within local communities as a basis for the lasting conservation of local species and habitats.

-Our wide-ranging monitoring activities focus largely on studies of harbour porpoise, minke whale and bottlenose dolphin.
-The primary emphasis of this monitoring is the study of cetacean populations through visual and acoustic surveys conducted from our research vessel Silurian.
-Coverage from these surveys has been most intensive in the Argyll Islands area.
+The primary emphasis of our monitoring is the study of cetacean populations through visual and acoustic surveys conducted from our research vessel Silurian.
 Among our other activities we work with local tour operators who collect data from their vessels, maintain a network for recording sightings made by the public, respond to reports of dead or stranded cetaceans, and maintain collections of photographs of the natural markings of cetaceans for identifying individual animals over time.

-We deliver our education programme to communities in the Argyll Islands area and plan to extend this to the Highlands, Lochaber, Skye and the Western Isles in the following years.
+We deliver our education programme to schools and communities in the Hebrides.
 We teach local people about the area’s marine species, and related issues such as threats and conservation.
 The primary focus of this work is conducting programmes for school children and teachers.
-In addition we have delivered courses for adults, organised and attended events, and presented talks to a wide variety of groups.
+In addition we organise and attend events and present talks to a wide variety of groups.
 Through our website we reach a wider, even global, audience.
-The Trust maintains a visitor centre and shop in Tobermory, Mull which attracts thousands of visitors every year.
+The Trust maintains a visitor centre in Tobermory that attracts thousands of visitors every year.